Category: Uncategorized

 Free

-Join us in the Grand Hall of the Maguire Museum for a wine and cheese reception followed by a talk with John Dwyer and Michael Shreiner of Shreiner Tree Care.
+Join us in the Grand Hall of the Maguire Museum for a wine and cheese reception followed by a talk with certified arborists John Dwyer and Michael Shreiner of Shreiner Tree Care.
 Learn the latest research on beech leaf disease and the best available treatment options.
-Katie Jacoby, head gardener of the Barnes Arboretum at St. Joseph’s University, will end the event with a guided walk around the grounds, highlighting management of prevalent East Coast tree diseases within the Arboretum.
+Katie Jacoby, head gardener of the Barnes Arboretum at Saint Joseph’s University, will end the event with a guided walk around the grounds, highlighting management of prevalent East Coast tree diseases within the Arboretum.

 Lost a tree to beech leaf disease?
 Sign up at the event for a free native replacement tree through Lower Merion Conservancy!
 Funding for replacement trees was made possible from a generous Green and Healthy Homes Initiative “Thriving Communities” grant.